drexquisite/projx/README.md

 # projext

-Just testing the waters with Flutter
+Just testing the waters with Flutter.

+By Iffad Iqbal - Updated 2021

 ## Getting Started